British people: Ancestral roots

 The indigenous people of the British Isles have a combination of Celtic, Anglo-Saxon, Norse and Norman ancestry.
 Between the 8th and 11th centuries, "three major cultural divisions" emerged in Great Britain: the English, the Scots and the Welsh.
 The earlier Brittonic Celtic polities in what are today England and Scotland were absorbed into Anglo-Saxon England and Gaelic Scotland by the early 11th century.
+According to the medieval English historian Bede, "the miserable remainder [of Britons], being taken in the mountains [modern Wales], were butchered in heaps" and "Others, continuing in their own country, led a miserable life among the woods, rocks, and mountains, [modern Wales]".
+Although recent scholarship doubts this part of Bede's narrative, it is widely accepted that a large portion of the native British population fled to modern Wales and Cornwall and formed a new identity.

 The English had been unified under a single nation state in 937 by King Athelstan of Wessex after the Battle of Brunanburh.
+The Scottish state is believed to have been unified earlier during the reign of Kenneth MacAlpin (848–858), after his campaigns to assimilate the Picts into the Dál Riata kingdom.
+Owain of Gwynedd was the only Welsh sovereign to rule over the entirety of Wales.
+He used the title King of Wales in the 1160s to claim hegemony over other native British kingdoms.

-Before then, the English (known then in Old English as the Anglecynn) were under the governance of independent Anglo-Saxon petty kingdoms, which gradually coalesced into a Heptarchy of seven powerful states, the most powerful of which were Mercia and Wessex.
-Scottish historian Neil Oliver said that the Battle of Brunanburh would "define the shape of Britain into the modern era"; it was a "showdown for two very different ethnic identities – a Norse Celtic alliance versus Anglo Saxon.
+Before unification, the English (known then in Old English as the Anglecynn) were under the governance of independent Anglo-Saxon petty kingdoms, which gradually coalesced into a Heptarchy of seven powerful states, the most powerful of which were Mercia and Wessex.
+In 934, the unified English kingdom under Athelstan invaded Scotland, achieving only partial success.
+Concurrently, the British Isles were under attack by raiding Viking bands.
+Scottish historian Neil Oliver said that the Battle of Brunanburh, which pitted the Anglo-Saxons against the Scots and Vikings, would "define the shape of Britain into the modern era"; it was a "showdown for two very different ethnic identities – a Norse Celtic alliance versus Anglo Saxon.
 It aimed to settle once and for all whether Britain would be controlled by a single imperial power or remain several separate independent kingdoms, a split in perceptions which is still very much with us today".
-However, historian Simon Schama suggested that it was Edward I of England who solely was "responsible for provoking the peoples of Britain into an awareness of their nationhood" in the 13th century.
-Schama hypothesised that Scottish national identity, "a complex amalgam" of Gaelic, Brittonic, Pictish, Norsemen and Anglo-Norman origins, was not finally forged until the Wars of Scottish Independence against the Kingdom of England in the late 13th and early 14th centuries.